you've been to an invitational 'we-love-our-adjuncts' banquet or

 Have you heard it said, too?
 Did it drive

-you to higher RPMs of motivation, or did it fall flat as it wheeled by?
+you to higher revs of motivation, or did it fall flat as it rolled by?

 Simmering anger and resentment meld for an

 unsavory sauce, and even the finest meal is spoiled when talk from the

 dais is hard to swallow.
 And I'm disappointed that my attendance gives